Myst Journey

 Making of Riven

 Riven was distributed initially on five compact discs, released on October 31, 1997, and later on a single DVD-ROM, along with a 14 minute long making-of video.
 The Myst style of gameplay in which the user clicked on objects in prerendered still frames and videos was maintained in this sequel; however, it was enhanced by many animated scenes.
-It is widely regarded by players of Myst and other adventure games to be the most difficult game in the Myst franchise.

-Trailers and Commercials
+Trailers and commercials

 Riven: The Sequel to Myst Trailer